AdaCore/aws/readme.txt

 but we really prefer to have a clean API instead of keeping awkward implementations.

+- The SSL initialization API has been reworked to have support for certificate and host verification.

+  By default AWS is now checking for certificate and host.
+  The parameter Certificate_Required has been renamed Check_Certificate for clariry on the AWS.Net.SSL.Intialize call.

+  A new parameter Check_Host has been introduced to enable host verification in the client API.

+  Setting both Check_Certificate and Check_Host to False makes AWS behave as in previous version (but this is not recommanded).

 - To support SMTP secure STARTTLS switching protocol the parameter to SMTP.Initialize has been changed from Secure to Security and instead of a boolean it takes a Secure_Connection enumeration which